 Braised Pork Belly is a very famous dish in China.
 Almost every household cook may have their own formula and twists based on the original.
 This is a meal that is built around the flavor of soy sauce and a handful of Chinese ingredients.
-The tender velvety meat of the pork belly surrounded by sweet soy sauce and star anise flavors will truly whets your appetite.
+The tender velvety meat of the pork belly surrounded by sweet soy sauce and star anise flavors will truly whet your appetite.

 Once you master the basic, you can add other ingredients to layer the flavors.
 The matched ingredients are spring onion, garlic, dry chili, bay leaf and cinnamon sticks.

-- 800g pork belly, cut into 3-4 cm thick pieces
+- 800 g pork belly cut into 3-4 cm thick pieces

-- ½ cup Chinese rice wine
+- 1/2 cup Chinese rice wine

-- 3 tablespoons soy sauce
+- 3 tablespoon soy sauce

-- 4-5 slices of ginger
+- 4-5 slices ginger

-- 1 tablespoons of sugar
+- 1 tablespoon sugar